Christmas: Theories

 There are several theories as to why December 25 was chosen as the date for Christmas.
-However, theology professor Susan Roll notes that "no liturgical historian ... goes so far as to deny that it has any sort of relation with the sun, the winter solstice and the popularity of solar worship in the later Roman Empire".
-The early Church linked Jesus Christ to the Sun and referred to him as the 'Sun of Righteousness'.
+However, according to theology professor Susan Roll, liturgical historians agree that it was linked in some way with "the sun, the winter solstice and the popularity of solar worship in the later Roman Empire".
+In Roman tradition, December 25 was deemed to be the winter solstice and March 25 the spring equinox, dates that retained significance despite Julian calendar drift.
+Greco-Roman writers in the second and third centuries called December 25 the birth day of the Sun.
+The early Church linked Jesus to the Sun and referred to him as the 'true Sun' or 'Sun of Righteousness'.
 In the early fifth century, Augustine of Hippo and Maximus of Turin preached that it was fitting to celebrate Christ's birth at the winter solstice, because it marked the point when the hours of daylight begin to grow.
+The use of solar imagery for Christ is understood as part of broader cosmological symbolism in late antiquity, and may not have been direct cultic borrowing.

-The 'history of religions' or 'substitution' theory suggests that the Church chose December 25 as Christ's birthday to appropriate the Roman winter solstice festival dies Natalis Solis Invicti (birthday of Sol Invictus, the 'Invincible Sun'), held on this date since 274 AD; before the earliest evidence of Christmas on that date.
+The 'history of religions' or 'substitution' theory proposes that the Church chose December 25 as Christ's birthday (dies Natalis Christi) to appropriate the Roman winter solstice festival dies Natalis Solis Invicti, the birthday of the god Sol Invictus (the 'Invincible Sun').
+It had been held on this date since 274 AD; before the earliest evidence of Christmas on December 25.
 Professor Gary Forsythe says that the Natalis Solis Invicti followed "the seven-day period of the Saturnalia (December 17–23), Rome's most joyous holiday season since Republican times, characterized by parties, banquets, and exchanges of gifts".
 Roll says that "the specific nature of the relation" between Christmas and the Natalis Solis Invicti has not yet been "conclusively proven from extant texts".

-The 'calculation theory' proposes that the designation of December 25 as Christmas arose from early Christian chronography rather than from an effort to supplant a pagan Sol Invictus festival.
-In Roman tradition, December 25 was treated as the winter solstice and March 25 as the spring equinox, dates that retained symbolic significance despite Julian calendar drift.
-Early Christian computists first sought to determine the date of Jesus’s death by correlating 14 Nisan with the Julian calendar, with several third‑century sources placing the crucifixion on March 25.
-Drawing on the “integral age” concept—that a holy figure’s conception coincides with the date of death—some Christians inferred a March 25 conception, yielding a December 25 birth nine months later.
-Evidence for December 25 as the Nativity appears in Christian sources by the third to fourth centuries and may be contemporaneous with or earlier than clear attestations of a December 25 Sol Invictus festival.
-The use of solar imagery for Christ is understood as part of broader cosmological symbolism in late antiquity rather than direct cultic borrowing.
+The 'calculation theory' proposes that the date arose from Christian chronography rather than from an effort to supplant a pagan festival.
+It was first proposed by Louis Duchesne.
+Some early Christians marked Jesus's death on the day before Passover, the 14th of Nisan.
+Several third‑century sources correlate this with the spring equinox on March 25.
+Duchesne conjectured that early Christians believed Jesus was conceived and died on the same date, yielding a March 25 conception and December 25 birth nine months later.
+However, he admitted that this belief is not found in any early Christian text.
+The earliest attestation of a December 25 Nativity may be contemporaneous with or earlier than clear attestations of a December 25 Sol Invictus festival.